replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Never update state of a component during render of another component
 - Move state updates that depend on prop/state changes into useEffect
+- Use stable IDs as React keys when available to preserve component state during updates